-We have introduced a new ‘two-strike’ rule for cancelling swim sessions and classes (once they return).
+We have introduced a new ‘two-strike’ rule for cancelling swim sessions and classes.
 This means that if you cancel one of these activities within three hours of the session starting, or you fail to attend your booked session, a strike will be added to your account and it will stay on your account for 30 days.
 If you then get a second strike, you won’t be able to book a session for eight days.
 Your account will refresh after your 8-day ban.

 We have waiting lists

 Remember to check your emails or the Active Tameside app if you’re on the waiting list for a session, as they will let you know if you have managed to get onto the desired session.
 This will now only happen up to one hour before the session start time.